 Multi-tenancy requires a deep understanding of AWS or similar cloud solutions as well as experience with designing complex applications with multi-level access.

-Typically, multi-tenancy is the choice of enterprises and companies who have already ensured their products’ viability and are about to scale rapidly.
+Typically, multi-tenancy is the choice of enterprises and companies that have already ensured their products’ viability and are about to scale rapidly.

 Seven key differences between single-tenant and multi-tenant models